PEARLY PAPULES OF THE CORONA OF THE GLANS

 Treatment of Pearly Penile Papules in Geneva

-What causes pearly penile papules ?
+What are the causes of the pearly corona ?

-Why do I have white spots around the glans?
+Why do I have white spots around the glans ?

 photo cause crown beaded glans